usepolvo/usepolvo-docs/src/guide/getting-started/quick-start.md

 ## Understanding the Code

-- *usepolvo* uses asynchronous programming to improve performance.
+- *polvo* uses asynchronous programming to improve performance.
 That's why we use async def and await.
 - The client.customers.list_customers() method returns an iterable of customer objects.
 - The client.customers.create_customer() method creates a new customer and returns the customer object.

 ## Next Steps

-This is just a basic example of what you can do with usepolvo.
+This is just a basic example of what you can do with polvo.
 To learn more:

-1. Explore the Core Concepts to understand the key features of usepolvo.
+1. Explore the Core Concepts to understand the key features of polvo.
 2. Check out the Python Client Reference for detailed API documentation.
 3. Try integrating with other services, like HubSpot.

-Remember, usepolvo is designed to provide a consistent interface across different APIs, so the patterns you learn with one integration will apply to others as well.
+Remember, polvo is designed to provide a consistent interface across different APIs, so the patterns you learn with one integration will apply to others as well.

 If you encounter any issues or have questions, don't hesitate to check our Troubleshooting section or reach out to the community for help.

-Happy coding with usepolvo!
+Happy coding with polvo!